 Some negative effects of a high-conflict divorce on children include trust establishment issues, behavioral problems, attention and focus deficiencies, and coping problems.
 These problems can heighten with time and lead to complex issues such as a damaged concept of self, anxiety, depression, suicidal thoughts, or spiritual misperception.

-When co-parenting is done effectively, both parents can play an active and a healthy role in their children’s lives, and ensure that kids receive time and attention from both.
+When co-parenting is done effectively, both parents can play an active and healthy role in their children’s lives, and ensure that kids receive time and attention from both.
 The quality of co-parenting also impacts the mental and emotional health of the children.

 Benefits of Co-Parenting Effectively after Divorce for Children